 Features and Accessories

-Our Top 5 Helmet Reviews
+Our Top 5 Reviews

 Arai Corsair V

-To start the Corsair V has 3 vents on the top of the shell that deliver fresh air directly to the rider contained within it.
+To start the Corsair V has 3 vents on the upper part of the shell that deliver fresh air directly to the rider contained within it.
 Among these 3 vents you will find a nice scoop system that increases airflow to the rider.
 Also there are two exhaust vents on the rear sides of the shell and comfortable shield vents directing air to the temples.
 These vents can be triggered with the vent toggles, for opening and closing, that make them even easier to operate with a sizable pair of gloves on.

-Getting to the visor, Arai has widened the shield by 10mm to increase the feeling of having more room inside the helmet as well as a better view on peripherals.
+Getting to the visor, Arai has widened the shield by 10mm to increase the feeling of having more room inside as well as a better view on peripherals.
 One great aspect of the visor is that its fit is much flusher to allow a tight seal and this makes it water tight for those rainy days.

 Another great improvement in the padding on the Corsair V is the Arai Dry Cool liner.
 This padding has been placed inside with the liner to create a more secure fit without being uncomfortable.
 The neckroll is also now removable and replaceable with vents to create even more airflow.
 If any mishap should occur the cheek pads can be quickly and easily removed.

-For the shell of this helmet Arai has made sure this is one of the safest parts of the overall structure with the belt system thats incorporated into the construction of the shell.
+For the shell of this Arai has made sure this is one of the safest parts of the overall structure with the belt system thats incorporated into the construction of the shell.
 When it comes to safety the Corsair V is Dot, Snell, and ECE rated.
 Arai has created a model that cannot be surpassed and, while somewhat costly, you cannot put a price on your safety.